 There are many alternative mounts to the Garmin suction cup.
 We have used and can endorse the Arkon Replacement Suction Cup Mount which is long enough for all of the Garmin Drive models.
 It’s the mount that is shown in the photo that accompanies this article.
-The mount includes a dash disk so that you can use it on a dashboard.
-Unlike the Garmin mount, the mount has an articulation point halfway down to permit greater freedom of adjustment.
-It’s a more versatile mount than the one that comes in the box.
+It’s a heavier duty mount versus the one received in the box.
+There is a five inch neck on this one which means it gets it closer to the driver versus the shorter stock mount.
 The manufacturer provides a 2-year warranty on this one.

 The Garmin Bean Bag Mount is another that has been around for over ten years.
 The mount features a 17mm ball which snaps onto the cradle.
 A detailed review of this mount can be read here.
 Naming standards haven’t caught up to mounts yet so if the description specifies they fit a Garmin Nuvi, it’s safe to assume it will fit the Drive 51 and 61 too.
 This mount has been around for a long time and Garmin has sold a boat load of these.
 That’s because it’s a good mount and can be used for many years and can be re-purposed for an upgraded GPS in the years to come.
 Just attach your cradle and toss it on your dash.
 Works great on flat dashboards.
 Not so great on a dash that is significantly sloped.